 You can find a minimal JWT example application in FireTail’s “examples/openapi3” folder.

 With FireTail, it is also possible to combine multiple authentication schemes as described in the OpenAPI specification.
-When multiple authentication schemes are combined using logical AND, the token_info argument will consist of a dictionary mapping the names of the security scheme to their corresponding token_info.
+When multiple authentication schemes are combined using logical AND, the token_info argument will consist of a dictionary mapping the names of the security schemes to their corresponding token_info.

 Multiple OAuth2 security schemes in AND fashion are not supported.

 Some production hosting environments, such as Apache with modwsgi, do not by default pass authentication headers to WSGI applications.
 Therefore, to allow FireTail to handle authentication, you will need to enable passthrough.

 When specifying HTTPS as the scheme in the API YAML file, all the URIs in the served Swagger UI are HTTPS endpoints.
 The problem: The default server that runs is a “normal” HTTP server.
 This means that the Swagger UI cannot be used to play with the API.
 What is the correct way to start a HTTPS server when using FireTail?

 One way, `described by Flask`_, looks like this: